-In our financing business, revenues increased \$3 million, or 10%, to \$35 million in the first quarter of 2018.
-Financing revenue, net of expenses and consumer financing interest expense increased \$2 million or 11%.
+In our financing business, revenues increased \$3 million or 10% to \$35 million in the first quarter of 2018.
+Financing revenue, net of expenses and consumer financing interest expense, increased \$2 million or 11%.
 This reflects a \$4 million increase in interest income from our growing notes receivable balance, partially offset by additional costs from our financing incentive programs.
 Our notes receivable portfolio continues to perform very well.
-The average FICO score of buyers who financed with us in the quarter was 740, while delinquency rates remain near historic lows and financing propensity remains strong at nearly 62%.
+The average FICO score of buyers who financed with us in the quarter was 740 while delinquency rates remained near historic lows and financing propensity remained strong at nearly 62%.

-In our rental business, rental revenues increased \$7 million for 10% to \$74 million.
+In our rental business, rental revenues increased \$7 million or 10% to \$74 million.
 Rental revenues, net of expenses, were \$18 million, up \$4 million or 31% from the prior year.
 These results reflect a 3% increase in transient rate and a 2% increase in transient keys rented.
-Partially offsetting these favorable results was a 10% increase in preview room nights as we continue to dedicate more rental inventory for tour package arrivals.
+Partially offsetting these favorable results was a 10% increase in preview room nights, as we continue to dedicate more rental inventory for tour package arrivals.
 With our growing tour package pipeline, this activity will continue to grow for the foreseeable future impacting rental margins while driving contract sales growth.

-In our resort management and other services business, results improved \$2 million, or 8% to \$32 million in the quarter.
-These results were driven by higher fees for managing our portfolio resorts, as well as higher exchange Company activity and ancillary results.

-G&A costs were up \$2 million in the quarter, reflecting higher litigation related expenses and normal inflationary cost increases.
+In our resort management and other services business, results improved \$2 million or 8% to \$32 million in the quarter.
+These results were driven by higher fees for managing our portfolio resorts as well as higher exchange company activity and ancillary results.
+G&A costs were up \$2 million in the quarter reflecting higher litigation-related expenses and normal inflationary cost increases.
+Royalty fees were down \$1 million from the first quarter of 2018, driven partially by a favorable mix of inventory sold as well as from a reduction in the fixed portion of the royalty fee resulting from the amendments to our license agreement with Marriott International in the first quarter of 2018.

-Royalty fees were down \$1 million from the first quarter of 2018.
-Driven partially by a favorable mix of inventory sold, as well as from a reduction in the fixed portion of the royalty fee resulting from the amendments of our licensing agreement with Marriott International in the first quarter of 2018.
-As you may recall, we estimated the impact of the amended agreements with Marriott International to be of benefit of \$11 million to \$12 million for 2018.
-Coming from lower royalty fees, reduced Marriott Reward costs, and increased co-marketing funds associated with Marriott International's credit card arrangements.
+As you may recall, we estimated the impact of the amended agreements with Marriott International to be a benefit of \$11 million to \$12 million for 2018, coming from lower royalty fees, reduced Marriott Reward (sic) [Rewards] (00:18:39) costs and increased co-marketing funds associated with Marriott International's credit card arrangements.
 With less than \$3 million being recognized in the first quarter, the majority of the benefit will flow through our financial results throughout the remainder of the year.

 Moving to our balance sheet, at the end of the quarter, cash and cash equivalents totaled \$324 million.
-We also had approximately \$267 million of gross vacation ownership notes receivable eligible for securitization and roughly \$244 million in available debt capacity under our \$250 revolving credit facility.
-Our total debt outstanding at the end of the quarter was roughly \$1 billion, consisting of \$750 million associated with our nonrecourse securitized notes receivable, \$194 million associated with our convertible notes and \$61 million related to a noninterest bearing note payable in connection with our inventory acquisition in Waikoloa.
+We also had approximately \$267 million of gross vacation ownership notes receivable eligible for securitization and roughly \$244 million in available debt capacity under our \$250 million revolving credit facility.

+Our total debt outstanding at the end of the quarter was roughly \$1 billion consisting of \$750 million associated with our non-recourse securitized notes receivable, \$194 million associated with our convertible notes and \$61 million related to a non-interest-bearing note payable in connection with our inventory acquisition in Waikoloa.

-Now, turning back to our outlook for 2018.
-As Steve mentioned, we began the year with continued headwinds from last year's hurricanes.
-However, our effected sites have reopened and our starting to ramp back up.
-Our newest sales centers continue to drive sales growth and our Bali sales center is opening soon.
-Taking these items into consideration, as well as a rapidly growing tour pipeline, our expanding hotel linkage agreements, and an easier year-over-year comparison in the second half of year, we are reaffirming our full year 2018 guidance for contract sales growth of 7% to 12%.
+Now turning back to our outlook for 2018, as Steve mentioned, we began the year with continued headwinds from last year's hurricanes.
+However, our affected sites have reopened and are starting to ramp back up.
+Our newer sales centers continue to drive sales growth and our Bali Sales Center is opening soon.
+Taking these items into consideration as well as our rapidly growing tour pipeline, our expanding hotel linkage agreements and an easier year-over-year comparison in the second half of the year, we are reaffirming our full year 2018 guidance for contract sales growth of 7% to 12%.